 Mobile application testing is a completely different ballgame from web app testing.
-Mobile apps have penetrated markets across different economic with varying tech literacy throwing up challenging curveballs and high expectations.
-Users are finicky and app development fims are becoming extremely competitive.
+Mobile apps have penetrated markets across different economies with varying tech literacy throwing up challenging curveballs and high expectations.
+Users are finicky and app development firms are becoming extremely competitive.
 Here’s where mobile app testing plays a key role in building a quality app.

 Here are 7 commandments to overcome challenges in mobile testing applications:

 1. Thou shall not test without knowing the purpose and learning